 Council collects recycling bins every week from residential properties in Moreland.
 Your recycling bin has a yellow lid.

 An annual waste charge is included in your rates notice.
 This charge helps fund the Council kerbside collection services.
 Council also collects recycling bins from non-residential rateable properties subject to payment of the waste charge.

 Council collects your recycling bin each week on the same day as your garbage bin.
 The day of collection depends on where you live.

-You can put the following items in your recycling bin:
+Put these items in your recycling bin:

 - cardboard and office paper

 - single use / disposable paper dinnerware (plates and bowls, with no food waste)